 - God is a clever designer.
 The parts do fit and work quite well for same-sex loving couples.

 - Homosexuality is a natural expression of human sexuality.

 - Marriage is a civil right in the US.

 - The Bible is being wrongly used to discriminate against gay, lesbian, bisexual and transgender people.

-We are guilty in families, society, workplaces and churches of oppressing a class of people because of our own ignorance and isolation.
+We are guilty of oppressing a class of people because of our own ignorance and isolation.
 Be better than that.
-Get into relationships with gay, lesbian, bisexual and transgender people and get informed.
+Get into relationships with gay, lesbian, bisexual, and transgender people.
+Get informed.

 And stop saying stupid stuff.